Timelines in posts

 • end: The end year for your timeline.

 • dividers: The top of the timeline has a row of year indicators to help situate events.
-This option determines how many sections this ruler has.
-For example, a value of 10 on a timeline that spans 200 years will have 10 markers at 20-year intervals (11 markers including year 0).
+This parameter determines how many sections this ruler has.
+For example, a value of 10 on a timeline that spans 200 years will have 10 markers at 20-year intervals (plus year 0).

 Timeline Entry (...)